Lifesystems-Laboratory/ablution-block/brains/README.md

 ![alt text](https://raw.githubusercontent.com/Lifesystems-Laboratory/ablution-block/refs/heads/main/brains/smart_home.jpg)

-Smart system to monitor & control ablution block is designed in a modular way:
+Smart system to monitor & control ablution block is designed in a modular way.
+Main hub is connecting a lot of nodes.
+Each node is a seperate microcontroller that can work on it's own (monitoring and controlling one of the systems).

+## Index of modules

 * Main Hub (Home Assistant)
 * Control dashboard (tablet or old PC)